 The White Fence . . . a picture, I think, that has etched itself into the pictorial memory of every young photographer who ever saw it, except perhaps for the most insensitive. —John Szarkowski

-Hand-pulled dust grain photogravure from edition of 350 and 50 artist’s proofs printed by Jon Goodman for Aperture.
+This hand-pulled dust grain photogravure is from edition of 350 and 50 artist’s proofs printed by Jon Goodman for Aperture.

 Rocha, Regina M, Paul Strand, and Helouise Costa.
 A Poética Fotográfica De Paul Strand.
 São Paulo, Brazil: Editora da Universidade de São Paulo, 2012.
 Fig. 25

 Malcolm R. Daniel, and Florian Rodari.
 Graver La Lumière: L’héliogravure D’alfred Stieglitz À Nos Jours Ou La Reconquête D’un Instrument Perdu.
 Vevey, Suisse: Fondation William Cuendet & Atelier de Saint-Prex, 2002. p.
 33

 This work is featured in more detail, in the collection highlights.